 Youth Development Specialist

-A PCRV with a Masters in Social Work or related field and an advanced level of Spanish is needed to support these initiatives and contribute to the design of new strategies and methodologies to provide guidance and training for teachers, students and administrative staff of MEP’s Regional Office.
+A PCRV with a degree in social work or related field and an advanced level of Spanish has been requested to support these initiatives and contribute to the design of new strategies and methodologies to provide guidance and training for teachers, students and administrative staff of MEP’s Regional Office.
 The PCRV’s help will be needed to focus on preventative work using the restorative practices methodology for homeroom teachers in coordination with the Regional Guidance Advisor.
 The Volunteer will design and implement workshops and trainings on conflict prevention, sexual and reproductive health, and academic success along with implementing a monitoring system to measure the impact of the training and consultations provided to school staff.
 The goal of this assignment is to strengthen the student life programs and skills of school staff.

 Please note that departure dates and other details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations.
 Candidates selected for this position will be arriving in Costa Rica together as a group, so while the departure dates for the whole group could change, dates cannot be changed for individual candidates.

 Ministry of Public Education (MEP) – Guápiles Regional Education Office